Auto Insurance: Complete Guide to Coverage, Costs, and Requirements

 How much auto insurance do I need?

 At minimum, carry your state's required liability limits.
-However, most experts recommend at least 100/300/100 coverage (100k per person, 300k per accident for bodily injury, 100k for property damage) to adequately protect your assets.
+However, most experts recommend at least 100/300/100 coverage to adequately protect your assets.
 If you have significant assets, consider higher limits or an umbrella policy.

 Does auto insurance follow the car or the driver?